Islandora-Collaboration-Group/ISLE/docs/install/install-demo-edit-hosts-file.md

 * Open a terminal on the personal computer.

 * Enter: `sudo nano /etc/hosts`
-    * _For endusers familiar with editing files on the command line, vim, emacs or alternative tools can be used in lieu of nano_
+    * _For end users familiar with editing files on the command line, vim, emacs or alternative tools can be used in lieu of nano_

 * Enter the personal computer end user password